Sundance London offshoot to return next year after break

-LONDON The London version of the Sundance Film Festival will return to the British capital in 2016 after taking a year off, organizers said on Thursday.
+LONDON, April 23 The London version of the Sundance Film Festival will return to the British capital in 2016 after taking a year off, organisers said on Thursday.

 Founded by Hollywood actor Robert Redford in 1981, the Sundance Institute said in January the London offshoot of the annual Utah-based festival would not take place this year.